gdsfactory/gdsfactory/README.md

 ### 2. Installation for new gdsfactory users

-Open Mamba, Miniconda or Anaconda Prompt and then install using pip
+Once you have python installed, open Anaconda Prompt and then install the latest gdsfactory using pip.

 ![anaconda prompt](https://i.imgur.com/Fyal5sT.png)